 Published by Tortuous Tales

-In the last two years, I've been published in a few literary journals, self-published several short stories, and completed my first blog in October 2017 titled, Pushing Boundaries.
-After taking a couple of weeks off as a vacation from blogging, I then started Tortuous Tales.
-Tortuous Tales is a blog of stories.
+In the last three years, I've been published in several literary journals and self-published several short stories.
+From 2016-2017, I created and completed my first blog titled, Pushing Boundaries.
+A few weeks after completing Pushing Boundaries and suffering from post-blog letdown, I created this 2nd writing endeavour titled, Tortuous Tales.
+Welcome to Tortuous Tales.
+This is the blog of stories.
 Any stories.
 View all posts by Tortuous Tales